ancantu/tacc-reproducible-intro-hpc/docs/source/intro_to_command_line/command_line_02.rst

 Creating and Manipulating Files
 ===============================

 We have seen how to navigate around the filesystem and perform operations with folders.
 But, what about files?
 Just like on Windows or Mac, we can easily create new files, copy files, rename files, and move files to different locations.
-First, we will navigate to the home directory and create a few new files with the ``touch`` command:
+First, we will navigate to the home directory and create a few new folders and files with the ``mkdir`` and ``touch`` commands:

 .. code-block:: bash

    $ cd     # cd on an empty line will automatically take you back to the home directory
    $ pwd
    /home1/03439/wallen
+   $ mkdir folder1
+   $ mkdir folder2
+   $ mkdir folder3
    $ touch file_a
    $ touch file_b
    $ touch file_c